Baxley, Georgia

 Baxley is a city in Appling County, Georgia, United States.
 As of the 2020 census, the city had a population of 4,942.
 The city is the county seat of Appling County.

 History

 Baxley was first settled as a result of the Macon and Brunswick Railroad being built through Appling County in 1870.
 Originally, it was a railroad depot known as Station Number 7, but soon was named Baxley (after one of the community's first settlers, Wilson Baxley of North Carolina).
 Baxley incorporated in 1875.

 Geography

 Baxley is approximately 42 mi east of Douglas, 47 mi north of Waycross and 29 mi southwest of Glennville.

 According to the United States Census Bureau, the city has a total area of 21.7 km2, of which 0.03 sqkm, or 0.16%, is water.

 Demographics

-2020 census

 As of the 2020 United States census, there were 4,942 people, 1,436 households, and 1,068 families residing in the city.

-2010 census

-As of the 2010 United States Census, there were 4,400 people living in the city.
-The racial makeup of the city was 51.7% White, 35.3% Black, 0.1% Native American, 1.3% Asian, 0.1% from some other race and 0.8% from two or more races.
-10.6% were Hispanic or Latino of any race.